 - Expansion of utilization of international sources for talent

 - Development of Model for use of reserves to meet future staffing needs as well as ensure that the reserves pool is of high quality and sufficient quantity

 Ensure deep systemic implementation of recently launched strategic programs to insure that Minnetonka commitments to student achievement and experience, as well as instructional framework and content, are successfully accomplished.

-The District will provide a broad array of experiential and inquiry-based learning opportunities for E-12 students to enable them to strengthen their learning, increase their interest and enhance their motivation for learning.
-The goal for 2017-18 is to identify a road map for incorporating experiential and inquiry-based learning throughout the system.
+The District will provide experiential learning opportunities and inquiry-based learning opportunities for E-12 students to enable them to strengthen their learning, increase their interest and enhance their motivation for learning.
+The goal for 2018-19 is to finalize a road map for incorporating experiential learning and inquiry-based learning throughout the system.

-A report will be made to the Board by May 1, 2018 to identify and detail a plan/road map which will include the following:
+A report will be made to the Board by May 31, 2019 to present the plan/road map which will include the following:

 - Path to expand experiential learning and inquiry-based learning opportunities, including infrastructure and resources required

 - Assessment of targeted innovation via Spigit, including measurement of staff engagement

 - Scope and sequence E-12 for experiential-based learning and E-12 for inquiry-based learning with deep articulation for a minimum of one grade level at early childhood/preschool, elementary, middle and high school